Community Action Angels

 The Backpack Program is funded through the fundraising efforts of the Community Action Angels.
 The cost to sponsor one child for the school year is $183.00.

 Safe Sleep Project

-The goal of the project is to provide a backpack of items for children entering the foster care system, so they can make a more comfortable transition.
-Each backpack contains basic hygiene items and a comfort item.
+The Fostering Komfort project was born out of the surge of children entering foster care in our region.
+Our goal is to provide a backpack with comfort items for children entering into foster care or transitioning between foster homes.
+Each backpack has age-appropriate items so the child can be more comfortable in their new environment.
 The backpacks are tailored to gender and age so they can be distributed appropriately by the Department of Social Services.
-We have assembled approximately 113 backpacks since the start of the project in July 2016 and continue to do so based on need.
+We have assembled over 150 backpacks since the start of the project in July 2016 and continue to do so based on need.

 We have collaborated with other groups in the area on this project including the Plattsburgh Kiwanis Breakfast Club (whom named the project) and the Beekmantown Varsity Boys Hockey Team.